Lamborghini Espada: Lamborghini Faena

 The one-off Lamborghini Faena was based on the Espada.

 The Lamborghini Faena is a one-off 4-door saloon based on a Series II Espada and built by coachbuilder Pietro Frua.
 It debuted at the 1978 Turin Motor Show, and was later shown at the 1980 Geneva Motor Show.
 The Faena was built on the chassis of a 1974 Espada Series II (number 8224).
 Following this conversion, the chassis was renumbered to 18224.
 The Faena was constructed over a period of eight months.
 The chassis was reinforced and the wheelbase extended by 18 cm to accommodate rear doors.
 As a result, it was significantly heavier than an Espada, weighing almost 2000 kg.
-The interior was luxuriously finished in white leather and the new bodywork incorporated taillights from a Citroen SM.
+The interior was luxuriously finished in white leather and the new bodywork incorporated taillights from a Citroën SM.
 After being exhibited at the 1980 Geneva Motor Show, the Faena was sold by Lamborghini dealer Lambo-Motor AG in Basel.
 It is currently owned by a Swiss collector.

 The name Faena (literally, "job" or "chore") refers to the final stage of a Spanish-style bullfight.